-- a.
-Booster pump systems designed without backflow prevention devices. - b.
-Connections with another system, which may at times, have a higher system pressure. - c.
-Connections to boilers and other pressure systems without backflow. - d.
-Water stored in tanks or plumbing system which by virtue of their elevations would create sufficient pressure to cause backflow in pressure was lowered in the public system.
+- (1) Booster pump systems designed without backflow prevention devices. - (2) Connections with another system, which may at times, have a higher system pressure.
+A simple private well pump that is interconnected with house plumbing that is also supplied by PW is a good example. - (3) Connections to boilers and other high-pressure systems without backflow protection. - (4) Water stored in tanks or a plumbing system which by virtue of their elevation difference would create sufficient pressure to cause backflow in the public system.